Beyond Robertson-Schr\"odinger: A General Uncertainty Relation Unveiling Hidden Noncommutative Trade-offs: Methods

+\GEN{We proceed to prove the new uncertainty relation~\eqref{eq:UR_2New} and the exact relation~\eqref{eq:UR_3} for two-level systems.
+The main idea of the proof is as follows.
+First, we extend the B\"ottcher--Wenzel inequality to a state-dependent form.
+This proves the uncertainty relation conjectured in Ref.~\cite{MKHC2}.
+We then incorporate the Schr\"odinger covariance term into this bound, which leads to the new uncertainty relation~\eqref{eq:UR_2New}.
+Finally, the exact relation~\eqref{eq:UR_3} for two-level systems is obtained by direct computation. }

-We first note that in the case $\lambda_1 = 0$, the new trade-off term appearing in both \eqref{eq:newUR_c} and \eqref{eq:UR_2} vanishes, rendering relation~\eqref{eq:newUR_c} trivial and reducing relation~\eqref{eq:UR_2} to the already established Schr\"odinger relation.
-This consideration also applies to infinite-dimensional quantum systems, where the smallest eigenvalue $\lambda_1$ of $\rho$ approaches zero.
-Therefore, it suffices to provide the proofs for quantum systems with a $d$-dimensional Hilbert space $\CA^d$ and for a faithful state, i.e., a strictly positive density matrix.
-In what follows, let $\rho$ denote a strictly positive density matrix, and let $A$ and $B$ denote observables represented by Hermitian matrices on $\CA^d$, whereas $\omega$ denotes a general strictly positive matrix, and $X$ and $Y$ denote general complex matrices.
-The eigenvalues $\lambda_i$ of $\rho$ and $\omega$ are arranged in ascending order: $0 < \lambda_1 \le \lambda_2 \le \cdots \le \lambda_d$.
-The identity matrix is denoted by $\I$.
+\GEN{Before giving the proof, we note that the new trade-off term in~\eqref{eq:UR_2New} vanishes when $\lambda_1=0$.
+In this case, our relation reduces to the conventional Robertson--Schr\"odinger relation.
+The same observation applies to the relevant infinite-dimensional setting, where the bottom of the spectrum is zero: the additional term vanishes, and the asserted inequality again reduces to the conventional Robertson--Schr\"odinger relation.
+It is therefore sufficient to prove the relation \eqref{eq:UR_2New} for quantum systems with a $d$-dimensional Hilbert space $\CA^d$ and strictly positive density matrices.
+In what follows, let $\rho>0$ be such a faithful state, and let $A$ and $B$ be arbitrary observables represented by Hermitian matrices on $\CA^d$.
+We arrange the eigenvalues of $\rho$ in ascending order: }